pluto-skyrimvr/pluto-skyrimvr.github.io/README.md

   [Improved Candleglow Lights for the Light Limit Fix](https://www.nexusmods.com/skyrimspecialedition/mods/101250): Replaced by Optimized ENB Light Meshes.\
   [Improved Clouds Mesh](https://www.nexusmods.com/skyrimspecialedition/mods/44103): It causes horizon seam issue when used with Azurite Weather.\
   [iNeed - Food Water and Sleep - Continued](https://www.nexusmods.com/skyrimspecialedition/mods/19390): It overwrites Simplicity of Sea water records and there is no patch.
 Also, how it works is outdated.\
+  [Lightning VFX Edit](https://www.nexusmods.com/skyrimspecialedition/mods/124520): It halves the framerates when used with CS Light.\
   [LLF Particle Lights instead of Fake Glow](https://www.nexusmods.com/skyrimspecialedition/mods/99768): Replaced by Optimized ENB Light Meshes.\
   [Less Sniperlike NPCs](https://www.nexusmods.com/skyrimspecialedition/mods/34199): Replaced by NPCs Learn to Aim.\
   [Locational Damage SKSE VR](https://www.nexusmods.com/skyrimspecialedition/mods/26447): It makes the game too easy.\